Explore Egypt’s Deepest Past: The Prehistoric Artifacts at NMEC

-Prehistoric Artifacts in Civilization Museum (NMEC)
+Prehistoric Artifacts at NMEC Museum

 Prehistoric period artifacts in the National Museum of Egyptian Civilization from 35000 Years Ago, since man lived in caves and rock shelters, prehistory has witnessed the evolution of humans and their experiences.
 As a scavenger and hunter, the prehistoric man fashioned stone tools to assist him in meeting his requirements and protect him from harm.
 Egypt has the world’s earliest known handmade lithic tools, which date back more than two million years.
 These artifacts support the existence of humans in Egypt, as the route used by human migrations from Africa to the ancient world.